Riftr/intelpy/README.md

 ## Usage

-Getting started is easy:
+Getting started:

+1. In game (if needed) turn on logging via the settings menu under Chat.
+This is usually already enabled by default.

+![Chat Setings](https://i.imgur.com/SWErZWy.png)

+2. In IntelPy, on the Config tab, set the names of the intel channels you want to watch from Eve.
+You may also need to manually choose your Eve chatlog location.
+If you are in the Imperium your intel channels are already configured.

-1. Set your home system (where you are krabbing).
+3. On the Main tab, set your home system (where you are krabbing).
 Alerts will be triggered relative to this system.
 The log screen will notify you of the change by indicating `Home set to: homesystem`.

-2. If you are in the Imperium your intel channels are already configured.
-If not, go to the Config tab and enter the full name of the in-game intel channel in the Watched Channels configuration.

-3. In game (if needed) turn on logging via the settings menu under Chat.
-This is usually already enabled by default.

-![Chat Setings](https://i.imgur.com/SWErZWy.png)

 4. Adjust the slider to set how many jumps away from your home system that you wish to be notified.
 IntelPy is aware of the Eve Online solar system map so when someone says the name of a system within that amount of jumps from you, the alert sound and notification will trigger.
 The easiest way for people to alert each other in game is to drag and drop the